PedroTelesFCUP/Beam_weaver/paper/paper.md

 The agent generated 10 000 photon histories in 151.5 seconds compared to 464.4 seconds for the MC reference, a speedup of approximately 3.1×.
-This comparison should be interpreted with caution: neither implementation is optimized for throughput, the MC simulator is written in pure Python without vectorization, and the agent's inference includes per-photon GPU transfers that could be amortized through batching.
+This comparison should be interpreted with caution.
 The speedup is reported here only to establish that the agent's inference cost is in the same order as the reference, not to claim a definitive performance advantage.